devtron-labs/devtron/docs/user-guide/command-bar.md

 2. Start typing the app name or part of the app name you’re looking for.

-3. Navigate using `↓` `↑` between the matching results and press `→` to view nested options.
-`Note: Pressing Enter on a highlighted option will navigate to the selected page location.`
+3. Navigate using `↓` `↑` between the matching results and press `→` to view nested options.<br>`Note: Pressing Enter on a highlighted option will navigate to the selected page location.`

 4. Selecting options creates a path in the command bar which is used to navigate to the desired location.